Skip to main content

 Short term

-Follow the utility's instructions.
+Follow the public water system's instructions.
 If there's a boil water advisory, boil.
 If they say use alternative water, use bottled water for drinking and cooking.
 Don't use tap water for infant formula during a microbiological violation.

 Medium term